VincentJLopez/javascript-prep-0124-code-solutions/prep-javascript-arrays/prep-javascript-arrays-quiz-notes.md

 ```
 - How can you access the last element of an array?
 ```
-by subtracting 1 from the number displayed from the length variable.
+by subtracting 1 from the length variable created ealier.
 ```
 ## Notes